 3. Click on the top-left area of the podcast dashboard and enter your RSS feed into the text box.

-4. All of your podcast’s information will load from your podcast host and show you a feed preview.
-Make sure that all of your text and artwork looks ready to go.
+4. Your podcast’s information will load from your podcast host and show you a feed preview.
+Make sure that all of your text and artwork look ready to go.

 5. Click submit and wait for the approval.

 2. How to Submit Your Podcast to Google Play.